Posting here in advance of posting on the forthcoming Lex-Atlas Covid 19 project blog:

 - Only the user learns they received a notification or instruction (as the risk is calculated on the phone)

 It can be characerised as a 'decentralised' presence tracing approach, as the risk calculation and notification takes place not on a central server, but on individuals' devices.
-As of the end of February 2021, almost 800,000 posters had been generated on the website, and users had checked in over 100,000,000 times.

 (Note: More detailed and formal statements of the properties of similar system to the England and Wales approach can be found in our CrowdNotifier White Paper — however note that the protocol is not identical, but provides more extensive protection than the NHSX approach in some areas, such as against the triggering of illegitimate notifications against particular venues by central actors designed to e.g. suppress certain populations.)